bhavul/Cheat_Sheets/Classification_Model_Pros_And_Cons.md

 			* Can easily handle qualitative (categorical) features
 		* Cons
 			* Unlike boosting and random forests, can overfit if number of trees is too large

-* Random Forest
-	* Pros
-		* Decorrelates trees (relative to boosted trees)
-			* important when dealing with mulitple features which may be correlated
-		* reduced variance (relative to regular trees)
-	* Cons
-		* Not as easy to visually interpret

 * SVM
 	* Pros